 Stationary terminals: connection options

-The first solution implemented to transmit information between the electronic payment terminal and customer bank was based on a landline connection, also called PSTN (public switched telephone network).
+The first solution that transmitted information between the electronic payment terminal and customer bank used a landline connection, known as the PSTN (public switched telephone network).

-For this to work, the card machine had to be fixed and installed in one location, connected by cable to the telephone socket.
+To work, the card machine had to be installed in one place and connected to a telephone socket with a cable.

 Ingenico Elite desktop terminal with a connected PIN pad (2006).
 Photo: Wikipedia